Slicer/Slicer/Docs/user_guide/modules/segmenteditor.md

 ![](https://github.com/Slicer/Slicer/releases/download/docs-resources/image_segmentation_segment_editor_module.png)

+## How to cite

+To cite the Segment Editor in scientific publications, you can cite [3D Slicer](../about.html#how-to-cite) and the Segment Editor paper: *Cs.
+Pinter, A. Lasso, G. Fichtinger, "Polymorph segmentation representation for medical image computing", Computer Methods and Programs in Biomedicine, Volume 171, p19-26, 2019* ([pdf](http://perk.cs.queensu.ca/sites/perkd7.cs.queensu.ca/files/Pinter2019_Manuscript.pdf), [DOI](https://doi.org/10.1016/j.cmpb.2019.02.011)).
+Additional references to non-trivial algorithms used in Segment Editor effects are provided below, in the documentation of each effect.

 ## Keyboard shortcuts

 The following keyboard shortcuts are active when you are in the Editor module.
 They are intended to allow two-handed editing, where on hand is on the mouse and the other hand uses the keyboard to switch modes.